lardemua/atom/README.md

 ```

-### Advanced usage - debug
+###### Advanced usage / debug

-For debugging the calibrate script it is better not to have it executed with a bunch of other scripts.
-You can run everything without the calibrate
+Alternatively, for debugging the calibrate script it is better not to have it executed with a bunch of other scripts which is what happens when you call the launch file.
+You can run everything with the launch excluding without the calibrate script

 ```bash
 roslaunch <your_robot_calibration> calibrate.launch dataset_file:=~/datasets/<my_dataset>/data_collected.json run_calibration:=false